 DeZeeuw (pronounced duh-ZAY-oh) came to Colorado State from Purdue University, where he spent eight years (1998-2006) as an assistant athletic trainer.
 With the Boilermakers, he worked primarily with football while supervising the athletic training needs of tennis, wrestling, and swimming and diving.
 In addition to his hands-on athletic training duties with the Big Ten school, DeZeeuw also served as a clinical instructor for Purdue's undergraduate athletic training program, as well as a classroom instructor for the therapeutic exercise course within the athletic training curriculum.

-While at Ohio State from 1996-98 as a graduate assistant athletic trainer, DeZeeuw supported the Buckeyes' full-time certified athletic trainers with daily football operations, working with some of the nation's top football players.
+While at Ohio State from 1996-98 as a graduate assistant athletic trainer, DeZeeuw supported the Buckeyes' fulltime certified athletic trainers with daily football operations, working with some of the nation's top football players.
 He also worked as Ohio State's supervising trainer for men's and women's gymnastics and women's crew, while assisting with wrestling, men's and women's swimming and diving, synchronized swimming, and fencing.

 In four years as a student athletic trainer at the University of Iowa, he worked primarily with football but also gained clinical experience with men's basketball, women's basketball, cross country, field hockey, gymnastics, softball, swimming, tennis, track and field, volleyball and wrestiling.
 A 1996 graduate of the University of Iowa, DeZeeuw received his bachelor's degree in exercise science with an emphasis in athletic training.
 He then earned a master's in allied medical professions with an emphasis in health care management from Ohio State in 1998.

 He is a certified athletic trainer and a member of the National Athletic Trainers Association.